cettia/cettia.github.io/guides/cettia-tutorial.md

 [Cettia](http://cettia.io) is the result of projects that started out as an effort to address these challenges and is a framework to create real-time web applications without compromise:

-- It is designed to run on any I/O framework on the Java Virtual Machine (JVM) seamlessly.
+- It is designed to run on any web framework on the Java Virtual Machine (JVM) seamlessly.
 - It provides a simple, full duplex connection even if given proxy, firewall, anti-virus software or arbitrary Platform as a Service (PaaS).
 - It is designed not to share data between servers and can be scaled horizontally with ease.
 - It offers an event system to classify events which take place server-side and client-side and can exchange them in real-time.